thierryc/lightFX/readme.md

 If you encounter any issues or have questions, please:
 1. Check the [Issues](https://github.com/YourUsername/lifx-controller/issues) page
 2. Create a new issue if your problem isn't already listed

+## Known Issues

+### Discovery + Use Appears to Fail on LIFX Firmware 3.70

+#### Problem
+Some users have reported issues with the `lifxlan` library failing to discover and control LIFX devices running Firmware 3.70.
+This problem may occur due to outdated MAC address mappings or compatibility quirks introduced in this firmware version.

+The exact root cause of the issue remains unclear.

+#### Affected Versions
+- Firmware: 3.70
+- lifxlan: Any version

+#### Symptoms
+- Devices are not discoverable.
+- Commands to control devices fail.

+#### Workaround / Solution

+1. **Update MAC Address Mapping**
+   Use the official LIFX app or Apple Home to update the MAC address of your device on the network.
+   This may help the device has been re-registered correctly with your router.

+2. **Retry Discovery**
+   After updating the MAC address:
+   - Restart your LIFX devices.
+   - Retry `lifx_controller`.

 ---